rgonzalez12/craftify/README.md

 ## 6. Built With

 Django – Core backend framework for the project.

 Django REST Framework – Creates a robust, flexible API for item and cart endpoints.

 SimpleJWT – Handles JWT authentication for secure user sessions.

 React – Used for a single-page frontend experience.

 SQLite – Excellent choice for lightweight, relational DB that scales well with complex modeling.

 ## 7. Contributing

 Bug reports and pull requests are welcome.
 This project aims to provide a friendly, collaborative environment, and contributors are expected to adhere to the Contributor Covenant code of conduct.
-I built this as a fun project to learn Python, and freshen up my skills with React.
+I built this as a fun way to learn Python, and freshen up my skills with React.

 ## 8. Authors